Pixelynx/PFNRedesign/server/ecommerce/README.md

-# PFN Redesi E-commerce Platform
+# PFN Redesign E-commerce Platform

 A redesign for the PFN Redesign E-commerce site.